Borja-Perez-Diaz/me/content/teaching/aac/index.md

   * 9. Binary systems with mass transfer
   * 10. Astrosysmology and variable stars

-* Part III: Galaxies and Active Galactic Nuclei
+* Part III.
+Galaxies and Active Galactic Nuclei

   * 11. Galaxies in the Universe
   * 12. Active Galactic Nuclei and other energetic sources

-* Part IV: Large Scale Structure and Cosmology
+* Part IV.
+Large Scale Structure and Cosmology

   * 13. Large Scale Structure
   * 14. Statistics of galaxy distributions
   * 15. Friedman models

-* Part V: Appendix
+* Part V. Appendix

   * A. Measurements of distances
   * B. Thermal History of the Universe